Skip to main content

 Les Pélerins and Les Gaillands are a flat 5 to 10 minute walk from Chamonix town centre.
 Accommodation here is popular because it's still super convenient for town, but tends to be a little cheaper.

-Argentiere: On the doorstep of the Grands Montets ski area
+Argentière: on the doorstep of the Grands Montets ski area

-Situated 8km further up the valley from Chamonix town and below the infamous Aiguille Verte and Drus, lies the picturesque village of Argentière.
 While Chamonix itself has a distinctly cosmopolitan atmosphere, Argentière retains more of an Alpine village charm: the chalets and hotels here tend to be traditionally Savoyard in style and with more space and larger gardens than those in Chamonix town.

 Who should stay in Argentière?

 The main attraction of staying in Argentière is its proximity to the Grands Montets ski area which is home to some of the most exciting skiing in the world – both on and off piste.
-Argentière may be a mountain lovers’ paradise with a laidback feel, but it still offers a good handful of shops, nice restaurants and après ski bars with live music.

-Les Houches: Family-friendly town
+Les Houches: family-friendly town

 Who should stay in Les Houches?

-Les Praz & Les Bois: Alpine luxury
+Les Praz and Les Bois: alpine luxury

 If you're looking for high-end, large chalets and luxury accommodation with hot tubs, home cinemas and enough space to build an army of snowmen in the garden, this is the area of the valley for you.
-Most of the hotels, apartments and chalets here have exceptional panoramic views of the whole Chamonix Valley from Le Tour across to Les Drus, the Aiguilles, Mont Blanc and down to Les Houches.

 Les Praz is a quiet village located close to the Flégère ski lift and ski area, with an 18-hole golf course and a couple of small shops, bars and restaurants.
 In winter, this area receives the most sun in the valley.
-Beyond Les Praz is the beautiful area of Les Bois, boasting numerous extravagant holiday accommodation options in peaceful settings.
-Perched a couple of hundred metres up the south side of the valley, above Les Bois, is the hamlet of Le Lavancher where you will find some more luxury accommodation possibilities in a beautifully serene spot.

 Beyond Argentière are the small villages of Le Tour and Vallorcine, both accessing the Domaine de Balme ski area.